Writer in Residence: Aaditya Aggarwal

 2022-2023

-Our writer-in-residence Aaditya Aggarwal produced four texts that responded to SAVACs 30 year archive.
-These texts have cumulated to a beautiful publication and we are so excited to finally share it with our community.
-SAVAC supported him through editorial support and mentorship.
+Our writer-in-residence Aaditya Aggarwal produced four texts that responded to SAVAC’s 30 year archive.
+These texts have culminated in a beautiful publication that we are excited to share with our community.
+Aaditya received editorial support and mentorship through SAVAC.

 Publication texts include: